Jleeblanch/Changelog-Release/README.md

-# athene-changelog
+# Moto G4/G4 Plus
-Moto G4/G4 Plus Changelogs
+Here you can find the changelog for my builds!